sronast/sronast/README.md

 ### Hi there 👋

 - 🔭 I’m currently pursuing a Master's in Computer Science at Florida State University.
-I am also working as a graduate research assistant.
+I work as a graduate research assistant.
 My research is focused on Machine Learning and Data Science.
 <!--
 **sronast/sronast** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.